Methodology

 Nurse Practitioner

-- Processing and structuring data from multiple sources
+- Process and structure data from multiple sources

-- Powering the AI Guidance Chat for user questions
+- Power the AI Guidance Chat for in-app questions

 - Generate original research or clinical recommendations